maxlath/wikibase-dump-filter/README.md

 # Wikidata filter

-Filter a line-delimited json of Wikidata entities (typically a [dump](https://www.wikidata.org/wiki/Wikidata:Database_download#JSON_dumps_.28recommended.29)) into a subset of entities sharing the specified claim.
+Filter and format a newline-delimited JSON stream of Wikidata entities

+Typically useful to create a formatted subset of a [dump](https://www.wikidata.org/wiki/Wikidata:Database_download#JSON_dumps_.28recommended.29)).

 This project is [funded by a Wikimedia Project Grant](https://meta.wikimedia.org/wiki/Grants:Project/WikidataJS).